 Bay Bush Action

 Bay Bush Action’s purpose is to reduce pest numbers in the Opua State Forest and create a healthier biodiversity with the aim to eventually reintroduce threatened species into the area.
 You can support them by sponsoring one (or several) of their traps that catch destructive introduced pests.
-Ecocruz sponsors a number of different traps.
+Ecocruz supports the project financially.

 New Zealand has one of the highest whale and dolphin stranding rates in the world.
 However, with the necessary equipment and expertise many stranded whales can be successfully returned to the sea.
 Whale Rescue provides such equipment together with practical and logistical expertise at stranding events.
-John is a core member of Whale Rescue and Ecocruz supports the group financially.
+John is a core member of Whale Rescue.